 Other databases may search using keywords that you will enter to do the search.

-Searches are built by using connectors.
+Searches are built by using connectors, also referred to as boolean search terms.
 These connectors are usually the words and and or.

 AND narrows the search results to those that contain both terms being searched